 Our local beach is a 10 minute walk down the road and has a sand and pebble beach at low tide with extensive rock pools full of sea life.
 Swimming is not recommended as there are no lifeguard services, however it is a popular beach for kayaking, snorkelling and fishing when the sea is calm.
 At low tide it is possible to walk over the rocks to neighbouring Trevaunance Cove, which has a pub, beach shop and cafe overlooking the beach.
 There are numerous walks along the coastal path to Perranporth or St Agnes as well as inland walks along Jericho Valley and beyond.
 Dogs are allowed on the beach off lead.

 St Agnes is about 2.5 miles away by road, closer via the cliff path or over the rocks from Trevellas beach (when the tide allows).
 The picturesque village has an old church, a range of restaurants, pubs and cafes along with a good choice of shops, including grocers, green grocers, butchers, bakery, fishmonger (selling locally caught produce), newsagent and chemist and of course surf shops!
-There is a bank, post office, cashpoint, doctors, dentist and even a veterinary surgery.
+There is a post office, cashpoint, doctors, dentist and even a veterinary surgery.
 Local arts, crafts and jewellery shops can be found both in the village and along the road to the beach.
 The local museum is free and has some excellent displays.
 St Agnes is a popular destination for surfers.
 It has four beaches close by: Trevaunance (St. Agnes beach), Trevellas, Chapel Porth and Porthtowan.
 There are seasonal lifeguard services at all except Trevellas.

 Perranporth is about 2.5 miles away by road is an about an hour’s walk from the campsite along the beautiful costal path.
 The 3 miles of sandy beach with seasonal life guard services make it a popular beach for a range of land and water based activities.
-There are numerous suft schools and places to hire equipment, wet suits etc. The village offers a full range of services plus numerous small shops, a supermarket, cafes, pubs, restaurants, bank, post office, cash points etc. The flat nature of the village with its wide pavements and raised crossing areas make it ideal for families, people with walking difficulties or wheelchair users.
+There are numerous surf schools and places to hire equipment, wet suits etc. The village offers a full range of services plus numerous small shops, a supermarket, cafes, pubs, restaurants, post office, cash points etc. The flat nature of the village with its wide pavements and raised crossing areas make it ideal for families, people with walking difficulties or wheelchair users.

 The cathedral city of Truro is 8 miles away and can be reached by car or local bus services.
 It has many independent shops and specialist shopping areas along with the usual high street names.
 There is a Farmer’s Market twice a week and a full program of events throughout the year.
 Boat trips run from the city to various destinations along the Fal River.
 You can simply ‘cruise’ or spend a few hours in Falmouth before returning via boat or branch line train to Truro.